AlexanderSorg/fighting_for_country/README.md

 # fighting_for_country
-Replication data for: Sorg, Onderco, and Wagner, "Fighting for their country: How proximate conflict shapes citizens’ attitudes", European Journal of International Security (2025)
+Replication data for: Sorg, Wagner, and Onderco, "Fighting for their country: How proximate conflict shapes citizens’ attitudes", European Journal of International Security (2025).

 # Replication files